innovation-first/paradox-innovation/content/blogs/marto/index.md

 ## Conclusions

 By developing a robust methodology to assess and validate the compliance of generative AI systems like the LLM Agent, we not only address accuracy, robustness, and transparency issues but also provide a comprehensive framework for continuous improvement.
-This initiative not only enhances user trust and safety but also sets a precedent for future AI deployments within the Thales Group.
+This initiative not only enhances user trust and safety but also sets a precedent for future AI deployments within our company.
 Through rigorous testing and user feedback, we aim to ensure that AI systems operate ethically and effectively in high-stakes environments.

 ## References